- Best Practices

 To avoid multiple accounts, please make sure your colleagues are aware of your intentions.
 Approval to proceed should be sought from the appropriate dean or supervisor.
 Accounts are district-wide and a department should only have one account.
-A representative from the Superintendent/President’s Office and the senior creative designer must be added as administrators of all College of Marin social media accounts.
+A representative from the Marketing and Communications Office and the senior creative designer must be added as administrators of all College of Marin social media accounts.

 Sharing of Credentials

-In addition to adding a representative from the Superintendent/President’s Office and the senior creative designer to all College of Marin social media accounts, log-on credentials must be shared with the unit manager.
+In addition to adding a representative from the Marketing and Communications Office and the senior creative designer to all College of Marin social media accounts, log-on credentials must be shared with the area manager.
 Someone in the department should also be designated as a backup so that posting can occur regularly, frequently, and not necessarily by one person.

 Profile pictures for department accounts should not contain the college logo, but should relate to the function of the department.
-Contact Nicole Cruz in the Superintendent/President’s Office for the official College logo if you wish to use it in other promotional materials or areas of social media.
+Contact Nicole Cruz in the Marketing and Communications Office for the official College logo if you wish to use it in other promotional materials or areas of social media.

 Connect to College of Marin’s Institutional Pages

 Like College of Marin on Facebook https://www.facebook.com/collegeofmarin/.
-Follow College of Marin on Twitter @collegeofmarin.
-Make sure to notify the Superintendent/President’s Office when new accounts are created so that the institution can like and follow you, too.
+Follow College of Marin on Twitter @collegeofmarin and Instagram @college_of_marin.
+Make sure to notify the Marketing and Communications Office when new accounts are created so that the institution can like and follow you, too.

 All content must relate directly to College business, programs, and/or services.
-Content should not promote individual opinions or causes not directly related to College purposes.
+Sharing outside content is encouraged!
+However, content should not promote individual opinions or causes not directly related to College purposes.